ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

     ### High Volume Wire Preparation

     We manufacture an incredible 5,000 wire assemblies a minute using our high speed automatic machines.
-With very little labour involved, we are as competitive as china and eastern European countries, and is a reason why we are the preferred supplier to some of the worlds leading companies including Siemens, Stanley and Vodafone.
+With very little labour involved, we are as competitive as china and eastern European countries.
+This is one of the many reasons why we are the supplier of choice for some of the worlds leading companies including Siemens, Stanley and Vodafone.
+At Assembly Solutions, we pride ourselves on being trusted and effective wire assembly manufacturers, without compromising on quality- or price.

-    * Reduced Labour Time
+    ### Why Choose Assembly Solutions for Wire Preparation?

+    * Shorter labour times and lower labour costs

-    * Consistent Quality
+      Quality Assured Products

-    * Accurate Assemblies
+      Concise Assemblies

-    * Quick Turnaround
+      Expert Equipment Means Faster Turnarounds

-    * Made in UK Factory
+      Made in Bolton

-    * Experienced Workforce
+      Specialist Workforce
   second: >-
     ### **Wire Preparation Video**